iopsmon/dc_inventory/README.md

 The dashboard will also provide soem stats on server resources, if you are collecting server metrics data, if not then its ok no data will be shown.

+The python script in the app will generate event data into a file which is contains, a unique id, node name, ip address, system type, processor information, it will then use a look up for for Linux OS types.

 ![](images/inventory.jpg)

 Dashboard Features: